souleywague/Stanford-University-cs193p-Assignments-Programmatically/README.md

 ### Objective

-The goal of this assignment is to build custom view, including handling custo multitouch gestures **fully programmatically**.
+The goal of this assignment is to build custom view, including handling custom multitouch gestures **fully programmatically**.

 ### Things Practiced